petli-full/awk-vscode/README.md

 ```

 ### Working with Large Files
-- The vscode does not synchronize large files (> 50M) with its extensions.
+- Vscode does not synchronize large files (> 50M) with its extensions.
 In another words, if the user opens a file larger than 50M, the extension does not know where to find it.
 For a temporary fix, awk-vscode provides a separate command - "AWK Filter (open file)" to work with large files.

 ![AWK Filter (open file)](https://raw.githubusercontent.com/petli-full/awk-vscode/master/images/awk_vscode_open_file.gif)